 Patient presentation — In the "classic" presentation, the patient describes the onset of abdominal pain as the first symptom.
 The pain is periumbilical initially and then migrates to the right lower quadrant as the inflammatory process progresses [8-10].
 Anorexia, nausea and vomiting, if present, follow the onset of pain.
 Fever up to 101.0ºF (38.3ºC) and leukocytosis develop later.

 However, many patients have a nonclassical presentation, with symptoms such as heartburn, bowel irregularity, flatulence, malaise, or diarrhea.
 If the appendix is retrocecal, patients often complain of a dull ache in the right lower quadrant rather than localized tenderness.
 Rectal or vaginal examination in such patients is more likely to elicit pain than abdominal examination.
 A pelvic appendix can cause tenderness below McBurney's point (described below); these patients often complain of urinary frequency and dysuria or rectal symptoms, such as tenesmus and diarrhea.
 The spectrum of clinical and laboratory findings associated with acute appendicitis is described in detail separately .
 (See "Acute appendicitis in adults: Clinical manifestations and diagnosis".)

-Pregnant women are less likely to have a classic presentation of appendicitis than nonpregnant women.
-The most common symptom of appendicitis, ie, right lower quadrant pain, occurs close to McBurney's point in the majority of pregnant women, regardless of the stage of pregnancy [5,12,13]; however, the location of the appendix migrates a few centimeters cephalad with the enlarging uterus, so in the third trimester, pain may localize to the mid or even the upper right side of the abdomen [14,15].
+Pregnant women are less likely to have a classic presentation of appendicitis than nonpregnant women, especially in late pregnancy.
+The most common symptom of appendicitis, ie, right lower quadrant pain, occurs close to McBurney's point in the majority of pregnant women, regardless of the stage of pregnancy [5,12,13]; however, the location of the appendix migrates a few centimeters cephalad with the enlarging uterus, so in the third trimester, pain may localize to the mid or even the upper right side of the abdomen [14-16].